madara-deep/Books/README.md

 # Books
-Exercices and Short Explain for Each Book
+Exercises and Short Explain for Each Book